Government advice update (May 2020)

-Funerals smaller but churches may open for foodbanks and night shelters etc
+Funerals must be smaller, but churches may open for foodbanks, night shelters etc

 It has become clear that funerals

 can only have small congregations of immediate family only, with minor exceptions.
 Refer to the detail of the Government measures

 Both the Church of England and the Roman Catholic Church have decided that funerals will proceed at the graveside or crematorium only, with household groups at least two metres apart.
 The Church of England also states that congregations may consist only of the closest family, specified as spouse or partner, children and parents.
 All must abide by self-isolation guidance for any who are ill or vulnerable.